mianbreton/pysco/README.md

 #### As command line

-_To run PySCo with command line it is not necessary to pip install the package._
+_To run PySCo with command line it is not necessary to pip install the package.
+However, one must still at least install the depdendecies (see [Prerequisites](#prerequisites))_

 Move to the Pysco sub-directory